Reviews You Can Rely On

 The largest difference between the Reverso and the other auto-block devices we compared it to is the friction in auto-block mode.
 In our tests, the Reverso created a fair bit more resistance, and this became the deciding factor when we chose our favorite.
 This difference may not sound like much but was easily identified in blind tests we did in our lab (garage).
 Over a long pitch or in the presence of rope drag it becomes even more noticeable.
 Frequent multi-pitchers that like to belay off the anchor can save energy (and elbow pain), by choosing the BD ATC Guide instead.

-The Reverso in auto-block mode.
-Belaying directly off the anchor on a multi-pitch route is often the preferred method, though the friction with the Reverso was the second highest of the devices we tested.
+A tube-style device with auto-block ("guide") mode.
+Belaying the follower directly off the anchor on a multi-pitch route is the preferred method.

 Credit: Jack Cramer